Calendula vs Arnicare and When to Choose Which

 Stock your medicine cabinet with Calendula and Arnicare, two complementary first aid essentials.
 Boiron, world leader in homeopathic medicines, offers these two multi-purpose topical products as creams, gels, and ointments.
 The creams moisturize and are best for dry or delicate skin.
 The gels are cool, refreshing, and readily absorbed.
-The ointments stay on the skin longer, maintaining contact between the affected area and the healing agent.
+The ointments stay on the skin longer for conditions that require longer healing time.
 To help distinguish the difference between Calendula and Arnicare, and their different forms, Boiron offers the following 10 tips for common traumas and injuries associated with summer, travel, and kids.

 Even if you’re prepared for sunburn, you should still use common sense and protect yourself with sunscreen and a hat.
 But if you’ve fallen asleep in the sun and turned as red as a lobster, try Boiron Calendula Cream.
 This formula is specially suited for conditions that require moisturizing the skin.

 2. Barbecue burn

 Minor burns that occur in the kitchen and around the outdoor grill may need more time to heal than minor sunburn.
-Use Calendula Ointment because it adheres to the skin longer for prolonged action.
+Use Calendula Ointment because it adheres to the skin longer, maintaining contact between the affected area and the healing agent.

 3. Sandal blisters

 Those new sandals may look comfortable, but your feet just aren’t used to those straps.
 If a blister should arise, don’t pierce it.
 This exposes the skin to infection.
 Most blisters heal on their own, but to help them along, apply Calendula Ointment to the blister and cover with a band-aid

 4. Dry skin

 Skin is exposed more to the elements during warm weather.
 From feet in open shoes to lips dried out from sun, convertible rides, and chlorinated pools, use Calendula Cream.
 Try rubbing this cream into cracked heels and using it as a lip balm.

 5. Insect bites

 These are hard to avoid, unless you hide indoors.
-Calendula Gel is designed to provide cool and soothing relief from stinging skin irritations.
+With its cooling sensation, Calendula Gel is uniquely suited to provide soothing relief from stinging skin irritations.

 6. Minor cuts